wpage-cmu/pui-homework-template/final-project/readme.md

 <img src="images/pr1f.png" alt="protype 1 with greeting message, several budget categories with target spend numbers, and a save button" width="220">
 Added wellness as default, will include both price and timeframe within the same edit interaction.

 <img src="images/pr2f.png" alt="protype 1 with a notification on an iPhone lock screen stating that the user has $38 left in their clothes budget that month" width="220">
 Explored different intervention types.

+## Feedback Summary

+## Milestones

+## Generative AI usage plan
+I plan to use Generative AI to a moderate extent on this project.
+Specifically, I will use ChatGPT/Claude.

+### *Responsible Use*
+I have a personal policy that I will spend at least 15-30 minutes trying to figure out a problem myself prior to using any GenAI, as I do think there is a lot of benefit in manually figuring something out.
+Please keep that in mind with the below usages.

+Moreover, I will credit GenAI usage in my code accordingly.

+Finally, I do not plan to use GenAI as a creative tool.
+Maybe to refine ideas, but I hold that using GenAI for creativity will create a sort of regression to the mean of written thought on the internet.

+### *Tool Use*

+I will use it in the following ways:
+- Debugging tool (it is really helpful to ask it why this code may not be working)
+- Ask how I can improve the accessibility of my code
+- Learn about the Google Places and Plaid APIs
+- unblock me if I am stuck in a particular part of the project

+I will not use it to:
+- Write blocks of code for me
+- Decide the direction of my project
+- User test (AI is not a replacement for users IMO)

+---
 # FP1 - Proposal for Critique

 ## Idea Sketches